 If you are reading this article, chances are you have one goal on your mind – you want to build muscle, be bigger and stronger.
 Your desire to grow leads you to the gym, makes you aggressive and ruthless in the weight room, but if you want to build serious muscle mass, pounding the weights is not enough – you need to have a solid nutrition plan.
-Here are a few advices to help you reach your goal and build rock hard muscle.
+Here are a few pieces of advice to help you reach your goal and build rock hard muscle.

-1. Increase the calorie intake.
+1. Increase the calorie intake

 Despite being the most basic and important rule, lot of young trainees seem to forget about it.
 It’s practically impossible to build muscle without the adequate quantity of calories.
 Eating for size is really a simple math – you need to eat MORE calories than you burn every single day.
 Without this rule being applied your workouts become meaningless.

-2. Stimulate your anabolic hormones with high calorie consumption.
+2. Stimulate your anabolic hormones with high calorie consumption

 When you eat more calories than you burn, your body has a better ability to support the secretion of anabolic hormones like Insulin, IGF-1 ( Insulin-like growth factor a.k.a. somatomedin) and Testosterone.

 A greater caloric surplus that comes from carbohydrates will increase the production of IGF-1 and insulin – two hormones that control the uptake of carbohydrates into muscle cells.

 On the other hand, you need to eat some healthy fats too, because they will help in increasing the testosterone levels.
 Testosterone is directly responsible for your strength and muscle mass.